 To provide environmentally friendly solutions, JS Bank has successfully financed over 385+ solar projects for Residential and Agriculture purposes in CY2022.
-It has also been actively working towards reducing the country's carbon footprint and has deployed approximately 5600 KV worth of solar panel systems.
-JS Bank customers can now generate their own electricity hassle-free through the solar panel system installed on their businesses/residences/farms without being dependent on the grid.
+We have also been actively working towards reducing the country's carbon footprint and have deployed approximately 5600 KV worth of solar panel systems.
+Our customers can now generate their own electricity hassle-free through the solar panel system installed on their businesses/residences/farms without being dependent on the grid.
+THIS PAGE HAS BEEN LEFT BLANK INTENTIONALLY